 - You are a suitable person to receive a licence and meet all licensing requirements.

-- If you need to pay the fee yourself, you can do so on Licensing Link with credit card (VISA, Mastercard) or select debit cards (RBC, TD, First Nations Bank of Canada, most credit unions).
+- If you need to pay the fee yourself, you can do so on Licensing Link with credit card (VISA, Mastercard) or debit cards (VISA Debit or Mastercard Debit).

 - You will then submit the application to FSRA through Licensing Link.